Turkey Burgers

 At this point, you may store the prepared patties in the fridge for up to 1 day, if you are making this recipe ahead of time.
 Just cook when you are ready.

-You can also grill these outside on a gas grill or charcoal grill.
-The cook time is more or less the same.
+You can also grill these on an outdoor grill, either a gas grill or charcoal grill.
+A george foreman grill also works.
+The cook time is more or less the same for all of these options.

 When are the burgers done?